janaebyrne/janaebyrne/README.md

 ## 👋 About Me

 I'm a former Modern Languages graduate from the UK who has transitioned into the exciting world of coding.
 With years of experience in operations, where I had to work closely with data, I have always had a passion for working with numbers and solving complex problems.
 This passion has naturally evolved into a focus on programming, where I enjoy creating efficient, logical, and scalable solutions.
-Currently, I specialize in C programming, exploring everything from system-level development to algorithms and data structures.
+Currently, I specialize in C programming, which I am studying at 42 Berlin.
 My goal is to merge my analytical skills with my technical expertise to build impactful and innovative projects.

 ---